dreibh/simproctc/README.md

 # 🏃 Running the Demo Simulation

 The example simulation packaged with SimProcTC simply presents the effects of fragmenting large packets into cells and forwarding them: the delays will significantly reduce at the price of increased overhead.
-Take a look into <tt><a href="https://github.com/dreibh/simproctc/blob/master/example-simulation/scenario.ned">scenario.ned</a></tt> to see the parameters of the model:
+Take a look into [`scenario.ned`](https://github.com/dreibh/simproctc/blob/master/example-simulation/scenario.ned) to see the parameters of the model:

 * _fragmenterScenario.fragmenter.cellHeaderSize_
 * _fragmenterScenario.fragmenter.cellPayloadSize_